Director

 Amanda Leeder, PhD

-Amanda is the President of the non-profit organization Farm to Able (coming early 2022).
+Amanda is the President of the non-profit organization Farm to Able.

 Stephanie Hicks, PhD

-Stephanie is currently the Research Project Manager at MJHS in New York.
+Stephanie is a Research Project Manager at MJHS in New York.

 Seojung Jung, PhD

-Seojung is currently an Assistant Professor at SUNY Old Westbury in Old Westbury, NY.
+Seojung is an Associate Professor at SUNY Old Westbury in Old Westbury, NY.

 Zachary Kornhauser, PhD